Tag: cat

 Small wild cat names etymology:

 Cats names and their meanings are often fascinating (at least in our eyes).
 Many small wild cats are named after the naturalist that discovered them, or more accurately, were the first to document them for science.
-Some of these cats also have interesting native… Continue Reading “Small wild cat names etymology:”
+Some of these cats also have interesting native names or their scientific name interestingly relates to their behaviours or…

 Endangered small wild Cats – Top 5